Motherboard diagnostic tests

 How to Know If Motherboard Is Bad?

-There is no foolproof motherboard diagnostic test to verify motherboard health, but here is a list of common problems to keep an eye on that are governed by your motherboard.
+There is no certain motherboard diagnostic test to verify motherboard health, but here is a list of common problems to keep an eye on that are governed by your motherboard.

 If POST is not successful and the computer does not boot or turn on after pushing the power button, hardware failure is virtually inevitable.